posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 - Departmental info session specific to Biostatistics
 - 3-4 interviews with faculty.
 One interview was with a member of the admissions committee (30min).
 Additionally, you were allowed to choose up to 3 faculty members for a 15min interview.
 Since my 30min interview happened to be with a professor I was interested in working with, I ended up choosing only two additional faculty.
 Thus, I had a total of 3 separate faculty interviews.

 I talked to some folks around preparation and decided to go a bit "lighter" than usual.
-When I am nervous in interviews (which you bet I was), I tend to jump into rabbit holes and try to impress my knowledge.
-That is generally not a good strategy since you're being interviewed to assess how you are as a person and the faculty member you're interviewing with could choose to grillyou on something you said. **Keep in mind that you made it to the interview stage because the admissions committee is already impressed with your qualifications on paper**.
+When I am nervous in interviews (which you bet I was), I tend to jump into rabbit holes and try to impress with my knowledge when I feel uncomfortable.
+That is generally not a good strategy since (1) you're being interviewed to assess how you are as a person, (2) the faculty member you're interviewing with could choose to grill you on something you said, and (3) you probably won't woo any faculty members with any subject-matter knowledge you have anyway (Remember: They're the experts; you're the aspiring Ph.D. student). **Keep in mind that you made it to the interview stage because the admissions committee is already impressed with your qualifications on paper**.
 With that in mind, here is how I prepared:

 - Researched each interviewer's active grants (Important in Biostatistics especially) and what the project was about.
 Wrote out 2-3 questions about that work.
 - Researched each interviewer's fields of interest and recent work and crystallized out one or two overlapping interests.
 I didn't fully read through any person's paper because of the reason I stated above.